DonggeJia/LDPMLab/README.md

     - Customizing local meshing for heterogeneous materials other than the particle-reinforced

 # Features
-- Easy to use.
+- Easy to use
 - Both static and dynamic solution strategies are incorporated.
 Generally, the dynamic solution is recommended for its guaranteed convergence.
-The static solution is more accurate for quasi-static behaviors but may have difficulty in convergence for models with complicated constitutive laws or meshing.
+The static solution is more accurate for quasi-static behaviors but may have difficulty in convergence for models with complicated constitutive laws or meshing
 - Strict implementation of random particle distribution and distance check between adjacent particles
 - Output files can be viewed in [Paraview](https://www.paraview.org/) and CSV readers